mjpclab/jquery-tab/README.md

 `delayTriggerLatency`
 Specify how long (milliseconds) need to wait before trigger the delayed switching events.

-`statusFieldSelector`
-A jQuery selector string or object to find a form (normally hidden) field to store active tab index, thus after form post back and keep the field value on server to the browser, the jquery-tab will automatically restore the active tab.

-`statusHashTemplate`
-A key-value pair template to store active tab index in URL hash, e.g. `"tab="`.

-`statusHashSeparator`
-Determine a separator between multiple hash items if there are more than 1 tab-container on the same page.

 `fixedHeight`
 Tab-container's height will be fixed to fit the longest page and will not change when tabs are switched.

-`activeIndex`
-The default initial active index of the tab.
-Will be ignored if it can get value from `statusFieldSelector` or `statusHashTemplate`.

 `createEmptyTab`
 Determine if still create tab container when there is no tab item found.